Integrated Sanitary Master Plan

 Is there any plan to switch neighbourhoods that are in the city that are still on septic (and surrounded by newer areas that are serviced) over to city sanitary sewer systems?

-ar73 asked almost 2 years ago
+ar73 asked over 2 years ago

 Thank you for your question.
 The Implementation Plan phase of the project will provide recommendations regarding the connection of built-up areas of the City that are currently serviced by septic systems to the sanitary sewer system.